kellykochanski/rescal-snow/docs/modify_cellspace.md

 ## Make a Rescal-snow cellspace into to python object

-ReSCAL has utilities for the creation and modification of its cellspace files, which usually have a file suffix of `.csp` or `.csp.gz`.
+Rescal-snow already has utilities for the creation and modification of its cellspace files, which usually have a file suffix of `.csp` or `.csp.gz`.
-The CellSpace class, in [scripts/utilities/cellspace.py](../scripts/utilities/cellspace.py) creates a python object using a .csp file.
-Having a python version of the cell spaces makes makes it easier to work with cellspaces when running ReSCAL in python as demostrated here [rescal-in-python.md](./rescal-in-python.md).
+The `CellSpace` class, in [scripts/utilities/cellspace.py](../scripts/utilities/cellspace.py) creates a python object using a `.csp` file.
+Having a python version of the cell spaces makes makes it easier to work with cellspaces when running Rescal-snow in python as demostrated here [rescal-in-python.md](./rescal-in-python.md).
+The `heightmap` module is also used and can be found here [scripts/utilities/heightmap.py](../scripts/utilities/heightmap.py)

-The CellSpace class cannot make a cell space, it needs to either read in a cell space from a `.csp` or `.csp.gz` file, or it can be given a python bytearray.
+The `CellSpace` class cannot make a cell space, it needs to either read in a cell space from a `.csp` or `.csp.gz` file, or it can be given a python bytearray.

-First, let's make a `.csp` file using genesis.
+First, let's make a `.csp` file using `genesis`.
 We'll use one of the example parameter files `snow_cone.par`.

 ```bash